 Certified LEED Silver, the building’s myriad energy-conserving and sustainable features are highlighted by a pond-source geothermal system for heating and cooling, a highly efficient insulating envelope, interior design to take advantage of thermal mass, and green roofs.
 Bio-swales collect and filter storm-water, and a new outdoor classroom focuses on the pond and its environment.

-This initial phase of the two-stage project entailed substantial upgrading of the mechanical room of the original 1969 building, including the installation of a code complaint sprinkler system.
+Following Centerbrook's master plan, this initial phase of the two-stage project entailed substantial upgrading of the mechanical room of the original 1969 building, including the installation of a code complaint sprinkler system.
 The connection of the new wing required the relocation of the administrative offices and creating a new student gathering place, the Upper Commons, in the core of the current building.

 The second phase called for the renovation of the main school building, highlighted by the construction of a new school entrance for visitors and students, as well as a new multi-story, glass-façade lobby that also serves as a gallery and arts Commons.
 Existing spaces were renovated into a reception area, school store and administrative offices, including the alumni development suite.
 The new lobby connects directly to the Upper Commons.